Judge blocks Trump administration from enforcing new detention policy on migrant children

 HOUSE REBUKES TRUMP ON BORDER WALL, BUT HE PLANS VETO

-A hearing was held Friday by U.S. District Court Judge Dolly Gee; she expressed skepticism about the government’s arguments, issuing an order concluding that the administration’s proposed rules “fail to implement and are inconsistent with the relevant and substantive terms of the Flores Settlement Agreement.”
+But U.S. District Court Judge Dolly Gee expressed skepticism about the government’s arguments, issuing an order concluding that the administration’s proposed rules “fail to implement and are inconsistent with the relevant and substantive terms of the Flores Settlement Agreement.”

 "Just because you tell me it is night outside doesn't mean it is not day," Gee told government lawyers.